Karla Donehew-Perez, violin

 We are the Catalyst.

-Catalyst Quartet has been invited as guest artist at important music festivals, including Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival, the Vail International Dance Festival, and the Grand Canyon Music Festival where they appear annually.
+Catalyst Quartet has been invited as guest artist at important music festivals, including the Virginia Arts Festival, Maverick Concerts, Mainly Mozart in San Diego, the Great Lakes Chamber Music Festival, Sitka Music Festival, Juneau Jazz and Classics, Strings Music Festival, the Vail International Dance Festival, and the Grand Canyon Music Festival where they appear annually.
 They opened the Festival del Sole in Napa, California with Joshua Bell in 2014 and participated that year in England’s Aldeburgh Music Foundation String Quartet Residency with two performances in Jubilee Hall.
-The quartet served as principal players and featured ensemble with the Sphinx Virtuosi on six national tours.
 Recent seasons have brought international engagements in Mexico, Argentina, Colombia and Puerto Rico, and expanded tours throughout the United States.
-The ensemble’s New York City presence has included concerts on the café series at the Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and six concerts with Grammy Award-winning jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center.
-The subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.
-They launched their New York concert series CQ@Howl in 2018.
+The ensemble’s New York City presence has included at Lincoln Center, the Metropolitan Museum of Art, City Center, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and their own series: CQ@Howl launched in 2018.
+Following six concerts with jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center, the subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.

 Founded by the Sphinx Organization, the Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
 In 2016 the Quartet completed their sixth national tour as principal players and featured ensemble with the Sphinx Virtuosi.
 Catalyst Quartet members serve as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.

-Additional information with links to audio and video performances can be found on their homepage: www.catalystquartet.com
+Additional information with links to audio and video performances can be found on the homepage:www.catalystquartet.com

 Karla Donehew-Perez, Violin, was born in Puerto Rico and began playing the violin at age three.
 At twelve, Karla moved with her family to California where she continued her studies with Anne Crowden, director and founder of The Crowden School.
 Karla completed her Bachelors and Masters degrees at the Cleveland Institute of Music, studying performance with violin teachers Paul Kantor, David Cerone, and William Preucil.
 She was a member of the WO-MEN String Quartet at CIM, which received several awards and performed for the Kennedy Center and the Cleveland Chamber Music Society.
 Karla has collaborated in chamber music with Frederica von Stade, Gary Karr, and members of the Guarneri, Juilliard and Takacs Quartets, among others.
 She has performed as a soloist with the Berkeley Symphony, Sacramento Philharmonic, San Francisco Chamber Orchestra, Oakland East Bay Symphony, Sphinx Symphony Orchestra, Sphinx Chamber Orchestra and the New World Symphony.
 She has been guest concertmaster at the Tucson Symphony and spent two years as a fellow at the New World Symphony, often as concertmaster or principal second violin.
 Karla performs on a violin made in 2013 by renowned German luthier Stefan Peter Grenier, supported in part by a Sphinx MPower Artist Grant, and a fine violin bow by Victor Fetique on generous loan from the Rachel Elizabeth Barton Foundation.